blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [unresolved-questions]: #unresolved-questions

-- We haven't specified how projecting/selecting fields of a supertype from a subtype instance is possible.
-It is an open question how we actually pick out the exact fields of a subtype to provide a valid supertype instance.
+- We haven't specified how projecting/selecting properties of a supertype from a subtype instance is possible.
+It is an open question how we actually pick out the exact properties of a subtype to provide a valid supertype instance in embedding applications.
 - Duplicating types of "forking" is not solved by this RFC.
+- The current argument for not allowing cyclic type hierarchies mostly build on a feeling that type hierarchies shouldn't be too indirect/obfuscated, but there could be stronger arguments for allowing/not allowing it.

 # Future possibilities